Brag House launches its social network for amateur esports competitors

 Join AI & data leaders at Transform 2021 on July 12th for the AI/ML Automation Technology Summit.
 Register today.

-Brag House has launched its platform for connecting gamers in a social network built around amateur esports competitions.
+Brag House has launched a platform for connecting gamers in a social network built around amateur esports competitions.

-The subscription-based platform focuses on players who enjoy playing competitive games but aren’t in the top percent of players who can play in the biggest esports tournaments.
+The subscription-based platform focuses on players who enjoy playing competitive games but don’t have the skill to compete in the biggest esports tournaments.
 Some of that engagement is on display this week as the company started its Super Smash Bros Loyalty Cup Tournament in Texas in partnership with sponsor McDonald’s.

-Brag House started with a focus in the college market by combining the fanaticism of college sports with competitive play for casual (but passionate) gamers and their fans in tight-knit university communities, said Lavell Juan, CEO and cofounder of Brag House, in an interview with GamesBeat.
+Brag House started with a focus in the college market by combining the fanaticism of college sports with competitive play for casual (but passionate) gamers and their fans in tight-knit university communities, said CEO and cofounder Lavell Juan in an interview with GamesBeat.

 “We saw that the gaming ecosystem was focused too heavily on power players,” Juan said.
 “We wanted to create a gaming that has more casual gamers would really want a location where they compete and network in a relaxing environment.”